 Why – to resource the church and to provide an outlet for those with the gift of songwriting

-Originally planned for October 2013, a few more months gives us precious time to pray, to plan and to write for a project (Album or EP) that will be “all killer no filler”!
+Originally planned for October 2013, a few more months gives us precious time to pray, to plan and to write for a project that will be “all killer no filler”!

 God is already bringing together a formidable team.
 Men and women who pursue excellence and believe that the church needs consistently strong congregational songs.